WordPress Security FAQ

 Yes, but a prior permission is required.
 We constantly monitor our systems and launch investigations on malicious activity.
 To be indemnified against criminal charges that scanning and probing our systems without permission could lead to, please contact us as soon as possible at security@seravo.com to sign our security testing agreement before any scanning activities.

 Once a permission for security scan or audit has been granted, it’s good to find out whether or not the site’s security ought to be strengthened prior to scan.
 While Seravo has many security features by default enabled for all sites in our upkeep, there are also some potentially invasive additional settings that can be enabled on a site prior to a security audit, as long as the site’s developer determines the settings won’t have any limiting side-effects on the site.
 A developer may also configure site-specific HSTS, CSP or other headers.
-These headers Seravo cannot set for all sites by default, as they also could cause unwanted side effects.
+These headers cannot be configured by Seravo for all sites by default, as they also could cause unwanted side effects.

 Seravo offers many tools to make WordPress safer, such as the commandwp-check-passwordsfor detecting any weak passwords used on the site.
 Seravo also offers expert services to audit and harden the WordPress site beyond the settings and security measures that are enabled at Seravo upkeep by default.
 Contact us for more information!